--pid - the process pid

--name - the stream name (stderr or stdout)

--data - the data

-- •stream_backend the backend that will be used for the streaming process.
+- -pid the process pid - -name the stream name (stderr or stdout) - -data the data - •stream\backend the backend that will be used for the streaming process.
 Can be thread or gevent.
-When set to gevent you need to have gevent and gevent_zmq installed. (default: thread) - •priority integer that defines a priority for the watcher.
-When the Arbiter do some operations on all watchers, it will sort them with this field, from the bigger number to the smallest. (default: 0)

-•singleton - If True, this watcher has a single process. (default:False)
+When set to gevent you need to have gevent and gevent\zmq installed. (default: thread) - •priority integer that defines a priority for the watcher.
+When the Arbiter do some operations on all watchers, it will sort them with this field, from the bigger number to the smallest. (default: 0) - •singleton If True, this watcher has a single process. (default:False) - •use\sockets If True, the processes will inherit the file descriptors, thus can reuse the sockets opened by circusd. (default: False) - •copy\env If True, the environment in which circus is running run will be reproduced for the workers. (default: False) - •copy\path If True, circusd sys.path is sent to the process through PYTHONPATH.
+You must activate copy\env for copy\path to work. (default: False) - •max\age: If set after around max\age seconds, the process is replaced with a new one. (default: 0, Disabled) - •max\age\variance: The maximum number of seconds that can be added to max\age.
+This extra value is to avoid restarting all processes at the same time.
+A process will live between max\age and max\age + max\age\variance seconds. - •options extra options for the worker.
+All options found in the configuration file for instance, are passed in this mapping this can be used by plugins for watcher-specific options.

+5.9.
+Circus Library 45

 '''

-= use_sockets - XXX

-'''

-•copy_env - If True, the environment in which circus had been run will be reproduced for the workers.

-•options - extra options for the worker.
-All options found in the configuration file for instance, are passed in this mapping - this can be used by plugins for watcher-specific options.

-'''

 notify_event (topic, msg)

-'''

 Publish a message on the event publisher channel

-reap_processes (args, kw) Reap all the processes for this watcher.
+reap_processes (args, kw)

+Reap all the processes for this watcher.

+manage processes (args, kw)

-manage_processes (args, kw) manage processes
+manage processes

-'''

-reap_and_manage_processes (args, kw)
+reap_and_manage_processes(args, kw)

-'''

 Reap & manage processes.

-'''

-spawn_processes (args, kw)
+spawn_processes(args, kw)

 Spawn processes.

-spawn_process ()
+spawn_process()

 Spawn process.

 kill_process (process, sig=15)

 Kill process.

-'''
+kill processes(args, kw)

-kill_processes (args, kw) Kill all the processes of this watcher.
+Kill all the processes of this watcher.

+send_signal_child(args, kw)

-send_signal_child(args, kw) Send signal to a child.
+Send signal to a child.

-stop (args, kw) Stop.
+stop (args, kw)

+Stop.

-start (args, kw) Start.
+start (args, kw)

+Start.

-restart (args, kw) Restart.
+restart (args, kw)

-'''
+Restart.

 reload(args, kw)

-'''

-class circus.arbiter.Arbiter (watchers, endpoint, pubsub_endpoint, check_delay=1.0, prereload_fn=None, context=None, loop=None, stats_endpoint=None, plugins=None, sockets=None, warmup_delay=0, httpd=False, httpd_host='localhost', httpd_port=8080, debug=False, stream_backend='thread')
+class circus.arbiter.Arbiter(watchers, endpoint, pubsub_endpoint, check_delay=1.0, pre-

+reload_fn=None, context=None, loop=None, stats_endpoint=None,

+plugins=None, sockets=None, warmup_delay=0,

+httpd=False,

+httpd host='localhost',

+httpd port=8080,

+debug=False,

+stream_backend='thread', ssh_server=None)

 Class used to control a list of watchers.

+Options:

 •watchers - a list of Watcher objects

 •endpoint - the controller ZMQ endpoint

-•pubsub_endpoint - the pubsub endpoint
+•pubsub endpoint - the pubsub endpoint

 •stats_endpoint - the stats endpoint.
 If not provided, the circusd-stats process will not be launched.

 •check_delay - the delay between two controller points (default: 1 s)

 •prereload_fn - callable that will be executed on each reload (default: None)

 •context - if provided, the zmq context to reuse. (default: None)

 •loop: if provided, a zmq.eventloop.ioloop.IOLoop instance to reuse. (default: None)

 •plugins - a list of plugins.
 Each item is a mapping with:

 -use - Fully qualified name that points to the plugin class

+'''